 Delight Directed

 Often confused with and can overlap into unschooling or eclectic, delight directed is a form of homeschooling that typically spends a segment of time each day covering the core subjects of math, reading, and writing but lets freedom of the other, a few chosen, or all the subjects be fine tuned to the child’s developing talents and interests.
 This is not letting the child do whatever they want with their day, its adjusting the topic within a subject to match the child.
 For example: if your child is greatly interested in sports, let their chosen sport fill a “PE” credit.
 If your child is into guitar, let guitar be the “fine art” credit.
-Fit the subject matter to the child and not force a set program onto the child with resistance.
+Fit the subject matter to the child and not force a set program onto the child that results in resistance.
 If your child is into watercolor but could care less about artist study, take watercolor classes.
 It is quite amazing to see how much a child learns and retains when they are given some say in how a subject will be studied at the time.
 Strewing is often a popular practice in this style.
+Local tech schools and apprentiships fit well in this style.
+One local example: YVTECH

 World Schooling